JHU-MedImage-Reg/LUMIR_L2R/README.md

     publisher={Elsevier}
     }

-The part of evaluation dataset was obtained from AFIDs-OASIS dataset, please cite the following paper if you have used this dataset in the evaluation (i.e., if you have participated in the L2R challenge):
+A portion of the evaluation dataset was sourced from the AFIDs-OASIS dataset.
+If this dataset was used in your evaluation, such as participating in the L2R challenge, please cite the following paper in your work:

 ***AFIDs-OASIS:***